kelllyy101/expense_py/README.md

 7. User-Friendly Interface: The CLI offers a user-friendly interface with clear instructions and intuitive commands, making it accessible to individuals with varying levels of technical expertise.

 8. Offline Accessibility: The Expense Tracker CLI allows users to manage their expenses even in offline mode.
-Data synchronization and updates can occur once the user regains an internet connection.
+Data synchronisation and updates can occur once the user regains an internet connection.

 9. Open-Source and Extensible: The tool is developed as an open-source project, encouraging contributions from the community and enabling users to extend its functionality to suit their unique needs.